 Google Your Brand For Key Information

 One way to find out what your stakeholders are doing is to conduct a quick search.
 Use Google to find out more about your online identity.
-You can also set up Google Alerts that will automatically monitor mentions of your company name, high-profile employees, and/or keywords that are relevant to your business.
+You can also set up Google Alerts that will automatically monitor branded content, mentions of your company name, high-profile employees, and/or keywords that are relevant to your business.
 As an added bonus, it also allows you to keep track of customer complaints and concerns.
-Keeping up with the online usage of your brand will prevent others (franchisees, for example) from creating unapproved materials.
+Keeping up with the online identity of your brand will prevent others (franchisees, for example) from creating unapproved materials.

 Check Local Representations—Both Physical and Digital